Table of Contents

-But in an interesting move, they went away from the traditional control panel that most of their previous generation blenders had and made something all digital.
+But it is an interesting move; they went away from the traditional control panel that most of their previous generation blenders had and made something all digital.

 Let me introduce the Vitamix 780 – the first all-digital blender manufactured by Vitamix.

-Consumer feedback has been mix in terms of the digital controls.
-A lot of folks actually like the digital layout but longtime Vitamix customers aren’t fans of it.
+Consumer feedback has been mix in terms of digital controls.
+A lot of folks like the digital layout, but longtime Vitamix customers aren’t fans of it.